krvss/graph-talk/docs/guide.rst

 To access the graph itself, use the :attr:`.GraphBuilder.graph` property.
 The graph allows searching for the notions by name and relations by object and subject.

-For example, to find all the notions with names that start from "i" in the graph above use ``builder.graph.notions(re.compile(‘i+’))``.
+For example, to find all the notions with names that start from "i" in the graph above use ``builder.graph.notions(re.compile('i+'))``.
 You can pass user function to the search as well.

 For example::